aaron-grau/curic/rails/readings/controllers-and-state.md

 When you store data in the session, it will keep coming back on subsequent requests.
-Oftentimes you'll find that you want to store some data only until the next request.
+Oftentimes you'll find that you want to store some data only for the current request or until the next request.

-The flash is a special part of the session which is cleared with each request.
-This means that values stored there will only be available in the next request, which is particularly useful for passing error messages or other success/failure messages.
+The flash is a special part of the session that stores values for only the current and next request, which is particularly useful for passing error messages or other success/failure messages.

 It is accessed in much the same way as the session, as a hash (it's a